CtrlK

 Distinctiveness Conflict Risk

 Very specific niche combining CodeRabbit + rate limits + GitHub API.
-This is unlikely to conflict with general GitHub skills, general rate limiting skills, or general CodeRabbit usage skills due to the narrow intersection of these domains.
+This is unlikely to conflict with general GitHub skills, general rate limiting skills, or general CodeRabbit usage skills due to the narrow intersection of these topics.

 3 / 3